 The Plaintiff’s statement of claim alleges that, among other things, the City owed legal duties to the proposed class members (including individuals, businesses and other organizations supplied with water from the City) to ensure that the water supply did not unnecessarily corrode their pipes and plumbing systems.
 The statement of claim alleges that the City breached those duties through the introduction and use of sodium hydroxide into the water supply.
 The statement of claim further alleges that the City had more reasonable, prudent and appropriate alternatives (other than the introduction of sodium hydroxide) that were readily available to address any concerns that the City had about the potential leaching of lead in plumbing systems in a subset of local properties.
 The Plaintiff’s allegations have yet to be proven in Court.

-The Plaintiff will move for the certification of this action as a class proceeding.
+The Plaintiff is moving for the certification of this action as a class proceeding.

 A Class Action Case Management Judge has been appointed to oversee this action.

 The City of Thunder Bay has appointed legal counsel and served a Notice of Intent to Defend.